mrdotb/mrdotb/README.md

 👋 Hi there

-I'm a freelance passionate developer from France :france
+I'm a freelance passionate developer from France

 **About me**
 - ❤️ I love writing Elixir